Updated on March 24 to reflect upcoming deadlines for May 1 elections.

-Texans will cast their ballots in the 2020 elections in just a matter of weeks, and with Election Day coming up, voters need to make sure their paperwork is in order now.
+Texans will cast their ballots in a slew of locals elections in just a matter of weeks, and with Election Day coming up, voters need to make sure their paperwork is in order now.

-Monday, Oct.
-5 is the last day to register to vote in the state if you want to have a say in the 2020 election for president, U.S. Senate and House seats, along with a number of other statewide and local races.
+Thursday, April 1 is the last day to register to vote in the state if you want to have a say in a number of local races.

 Think you might have registered to vote already but want to be sure?